 Biometric and behavioral biometric authentication

 Biometric authentication confirms an individual’s identity based on unique physical characteristics, usually through fingerprint and facial recognition.
-This type of authentication is now increasingly familiar to users, as it’s part of their everyday smartphone experience.

-Many mobile banking apps, such as PayPal, N26, and Chase Mobile, leverage the devices’ built-in biometric authentication features, like Touch ID and Face ID, to enhance security and user convenience.
+Mobile banking apps, such as PayPal, N26, and Chase Mobile, leverage the devices’ built-in biometric authentication features, like Touch ID and Face ID, to enhance security and user convenience.
 Revolut, the leading global neobank, takes it a step further by adding the Wealth Protection identification feature, which verifies user identity using selfie IDs.
 This extra security layer helps prevent fraud, even if a phone is stolen.

 Behavioral biometrics enhance authentication security by analyzing patterns in user behavior, including scrolling preferences, typing speed, and app navigation habits.
 Some US banks already use this advanced threat detection technology to mitigate the growing risk of account takeovers.